bitovi-components/bit-tabs/README.md

-slider
+Tabs
 ======

-A slider project that is usable to:
+A tabs project that is usable to:

 - npm / browserify
 - StealJS + ES6